AnshumanMahato/AtmanirbharKrishi-GFG-Hackathon/README.md

 # Atmanirbhar Krishi

 Project for GeeksForGeeks GoogleXAmd Hackathon.
+Project is based on the theme AgroTech.

 ## What are the problems being addressed and how to solve them?